AnotheR's Scarlet LADY

 Pal gets his name from his coloring (he's a Palomino Quarter Horse).
 He is one of the alpha males in the herd and was Betty's father's horse, which makes him extra special.

 Rock is a paint Tennessee Walker and is Lady's best friend.
 They are both big gentle horses who love to be petted.

 Pito is a fiesty bay Paso Fino.
 What he lacks in size,he makes up for in personality (his name fittingly translates to "The Little Prince" in Spanish).
 Paso Finos are known for being small, tough, fast horses.

 Ponto was a paint Quarter Horse who used to live in Florida before he came to the farm.
 He was a rodeo horse who picked up riders who had been thrown off the bulls.
 He spent the last few years of his life here on the farm in retirement getting hugs and carrots from our guests.
 We will always remember him.
 Read more about Ponto and his life here and here.

 Snowbreak is a Rocky Mountain Spotted Saddle Horse and a true princess.
 She used to be a show horse, and so has wonderful manners and beautiful disposition.

 Flapjack is a Kentucky Mountain Saddle Horse that came to us along with Snowbreak.
 This breed, like Tennessee Walkers, have an easy, smooth gait instead of the bouncier trot.

 Scar is buckskin Quarter Horse who used to herd dairy cows.
-He lived with Ponto in Florida , and they are still good buds.
+He lived with Ponto in Florida, and they remained good buds for many many years.